Full project details

 The Australian Government is providing 80 per cent of the cost of constructing the Woolgoolga to Ballina upgrade, with the New South Wales Government providing 20 per cent.

 Pacific Complete is delivering that project in accordance with Environment Protection Licence number 20713 held by Laing O’Rourke.
-A copy of the licence is on the EPA’s public register.
+A copy of the licence is also available on the EPA’s public register.

 If you have any questions or wish to lodge a comment, suggestion or complaint about the project please contact our team on 1800 778 900 (toll free information line).